beheins01/FPS/README.md

 Explain the relationship between object-oriented inheritance (code-sharing and overriding) and subtyping (the idea of a subtype being usable in a context that expects the supertype).
 Is in the file SimpleShooterGameGameBase.cpp

+All the files that I downloaded and that are created at run time are included in this link in my OneDrive:
 Here is a link to the whole file to my game in order to allow it to be made on another device: https://eaglefgcu-my.sharepoint.com/:f:/g/personal/beheins0518_eagle_fgcu_edu/En7m4rmPHA5Bj2haMfRqWcEB_7zv17MfHy7aQqefZTiLAA?e=9iAlI3